Regression Testing Agent¶

 - All actions stay within configured scope boundaries

-- Replay execution remains bounded by scan timeout and model budget limits
+- Replay execution remains bounded by assessment timeout and model budget limits

 Best Practices¶